-Slide 13-15
+Slide 13-16

-- 1. See Oil and Gas Advisory in the Advisories for additional information on drilling locations. - 2.
-See Oil and Gas Advisory in the Advisories for additional information on production and NPV. - 3.
+- 1. See Oil and Gas Advisory in the Advisories for additional information on drilling locations, production and NPV. - 2.
 Payout is a non-GAAP measure.
+See Specified Financial Measures in the Advisories. - 3.
+Profit to Investment is a non-GAAP ratio.
 See Specified Financial Measures in the Advisories. - 4.
-Profit to Investment is a non-GAAP ratio.
+Alberta Montney Acreage Sources: Company Reports, Peters & Co.
+Limited and XI Technologies. - 5.
+Operating netback and free funds flow are non-GAAP financial measures.
 See Specified Financial Measures in the Advisories.